 Hidden costs of buying a home can add thousands to your real estate bill.
 Budget carefully before you buy because not all home buying costs are transparent.
 You may need thousands more than you actually think you do for unforeseen additional costs that come with a home.

 Saving for a home in places like Toronto and the Greater Golden Horseshoe can take years.
 Putting aside a down payment, finding a home you can afford in a place you want to live — it all takes planning.

-Have you planned for the hidden costs of home buying?
+Have you planned for the hidden costs of buying a home?

 Average Home Buying Prices in the GTA

 Pent-up housing demand and a robust economy often drive home prices way up in major metropolises.
-With average selling prices topping $1.1 million for single detached homes and condos in the Greater Toronto Area, home buying can seem beyond your reach.
+With selling prices averaging $1.2 million for single detached homes and $650,000 for one-bedroom condos in the Greater Toronto Area (July 2022), home buying can seem beyond your reach.

 Calculating Your Home Buying Budget

 Home buying bargains are out there.
 Have you tried: